A Chekanov-Eliashberg algebra for Legendrian graphs: Introduction

-The above conjecture implies that $\cA_{\cL_\cS}(\Lambda_i,\Lambda_j)$ in Theorem F can be interpreted as a combinatorial computation on the $A$-side of mirror symmetry proposed by Kontsevich \cite{Kontsevich2009}.
 It seems interesting to make a comparison between our method and other approaches including the theory of microlocal sheaves, the infinitesimal Fukaya category, and the study of holonomic $\cD$-modules.
-At the end of this article we give explicit computations of the algebra $\cA_{\cL_\cS}(\Lambda_i,\Lambda_j)$ for an arboreal singularity in Nadler's list \cite{Nadler2017}.
+At the end of this article we give explicit computations of the algebra $\cA_{\cL}(\Lambda,\Lambda)$ for Legendrian graphs which are related to certain arboreal singularities in Nadler's list \cite{Nadler2017}.